Ice is a street name for the drug methamphetamine, or meth, in its “rock” or crystal form.

 Ice is one of the more common street names for crystal meth, but it can also go by several other names, including:

 Additional street names for meth include the following:

 - Chicken feed

 - Poor man’s cocaine

 - Methlies quick

 How Is Ice Used?

-Snorting, smoking, or injecting meth sends it quickly across the blood-brain barrier and into the bloodstream.
+Snorting, smoking, or injecting meth sends it quickly into the bloodstream and up across the blood-brain barrier.
 There, it speeds up the functions of the central nervous system and creates a euphoric high.